-Some of Yoko’s AIU characters who have gained prominence most recently are the macho and insensitive Catman, and the Rosies – a tough gang of male-bashing females who are not going to take things lying down anymore.
+Some of Yoko’s AIU characters who have gained prominence most recently are the macho and insensitive ‘Catman’ and also the Rosies – a tough gang of male-bashing females (who taunt the male chauvanist with lines from a nursery rhyme).
+These women are not going to take things lying down anymore.

-As with so many of her songs, there are clairvoyant images throughout the album that have (some sadly) come to be true.
+As with so many of her songs, there is clairvoyant imagery throughout the album that has sadly come to be true.

 On a windy day, we went on flying

 Yoko wrote ‘Winter Song’ while John was asleep in a farmhouse in upstate New York.
 John has repeatedly said that he wished that he had written this exquisite song himself.
 He plays guitar on the track (and others) along with Mick Jagger.
 The lyrics evoke the beauty of nature and also speak of past and future, the intimate feeling of knowing John and feeling his warmth “for a thousand years”.
 She is also longing for an earthly future with John that was not to be.
 Yoko seems to sense this tragedy already, yet there is beautiful shimmer about this song in its gorgeous strings and especially in the sacred lyrics.